jmcrego/MiNMT/README.md

 ## Usage example:

 Hereinafter we considier `train.en, train.fr`, `valid.en, valid.fr` and `test.en, test.fr` files of the respective train/valid/test files.
-Train/Valid/Test files are formated with one sentence per line of untokenized (raw) text.
+Files are formated with one sentence per line of untokenized (raw) text.

 ### (1) Preprocessing